Home ImprovementDifferent Types of Door Locks – a Fantastic Guide (+ Illustrations)

 Well, if you opt for one with a lock approved by the home insurance industry, you can land yourself a pretty good discount.
 But discounts aside, approved locks come with added security and insurance, so even if you’re not looking to save some money, they are totally worth it.
 As some people say, you can’t put a price on security.

-So, in this post, we’ll be looking at which types of locks are insurance approved and what you need to know about them.
+So, in this post, we’ll be looking at which types of locks are insurance-approved and what you need to know about them.

 The types of locks that insurance providers want you to have in your home are the British Standard (BS) 3621 ones.
-These locks are designed, tested, and approved by British Standards to meet UK homes’ security standards and are essential for those of you who want to keep their front door security up to date.
+These locks are designed, tested, and approved by British Standards to meet UK homes’ security standards and are essential for those of you who want to keep your front door security up to date.

 These kinds of locks offer anti-theft protection and are quite respected in the security industry.
 And that is why if a break-in occurs when you have one of these installed, home insurers will be more likely to reimburse you for the damages.